erikdubois/ArchCinnamon/README.md

 #2.
 Installation via script

+At this point you have a working cinnamon with a mdm display manager.

-I run an installation script to quickly  get all my software after the base installation of Arch.
+Then I run an installation script to quickly  get all my software.
 For me this was quite a learning process, since I was a Redhat, Ubuntu, Linux Mint kind of guy over the last two decades.

 The idea is to download (if you have internet connection) the github files :